Audacious Russell powers Windies to series lead

 First, he put on 42 off 22 deliveries for the third wicket with Samuels before adding a further 41 from 21 balls in an unbroken fourth wicket stand with Rovman Powell (15 not out), who ended the match with a giant six over long-on off captain and left-arm spinner Shakib-al-Hasan.

-Bangladesh had earlier gotten a top score of 35 from Mahmudullah as they tallied a below-par 143 for nine, after they were sent in.
+Bangladesh had earlier gotten a top score of 35 from Madmudullah as they tallied a below-par 143 for nine, after they were sent in.

 Liton Das chipped in with 24 but support throughout the innings was lacking as West Indies made crucial strikes at key stages to stall the visitors’ progress.